omoniyi24/LNJ/README.md

 # LNJ
-Lightning Network node implementation with Lightning Dev Kit (JAVA)
+Lightning Network Jay is a node implementation with Lightning Dev Kit (JAVA)